Existing Infrastructure definition

 Existing Infrastructure means existing public realm, road, highway, Utility Infrastructure, railway infrastructure, drainage works, landscaping, infrastructure situated on the Lands, owned by the MTO, the City, Utility Companies, Railway Companies, or any other third party, but excluding the Stage 1 Connection Infrastructure.

-Existing Infrastructure means the Existing Communal Infrastructure, Existing Communal Layer 2 Infrastructure and Existing End User-Specific Infrastructure acquired by the LFC from the Contractor in accordance with the Assets Transfer Agreement; Expert has the meaning given in clause 20.5 of the Base Agreement; External Termination Point (or ETP) means a suitable fibre termination facility located as an attachment to an external structure located at the End-User's Premises, or at the non building access point; Fault means:
+Existing Infrastructure means the Existing Communal Infrastructure, Existing Communal Layer 2 Infrastructure and Existing End User-Specific Infrastructure; Expert has the meaning given in clause 18.5(a) of the Base Agreement; External Termination Point (or ETP) means a suitable fibre termination facility located as an attachment to an external structure located at the End-User’s Premises, or at the non building access point.
+Fibre may run through an ETP unbroken and may terminate on a building frame or at a similar point in a Multi-Dwelling Unit or a non-building access point; Fault means: